uhef/Oskari-Routing/README.md

 Here its assumed that Oskari uses db by role `oskari`
 In case of error: **ERROR: operator class "gist_geometry_ops" does not exist for access method "gist"** Import `legacy_gist.sql` to PostgreSQL and import `hkiroads.sql`-file again.

+### 3. Setup Oskari application

+1. Make sure that the oskari user is the owner of the schema in which `hkiroads` table exists.
+Without this pgRouting setup functions won't work and graph cannot be built.
+In our case run the following as the schema `public` owner:
+`alter schema public owner to oskari;`

+2. Create functions required for Oskari-Routing.
+This step has to be completed manually since Oskari sql parser does not support definition of functions.
+Run the following in root directory:
+`psql -d oskaridb -U oskari -f content-resources/src/main/resources/sql/PostgreSQL/create-pgrouting-functions.sql`
+Replace `oskari` with the user role Oskari uses to connecto to database

+3. Setup test application and create graph with pgRouting for route calculation.
+Run the following in the `content-resources` directory:
+`mvn compile exec:java -Doskari.dropdb=true -Doskari.setup=vector-layer -Ddb.username=oskari -Ddb.password=<oskaripasswd>`

+## TODO:

+* Rename setup script from vector-layer
+* Allow definition of road link table name in configuration
+* Allow routing from anywhere on edge (currently route calculation always starts and ends from/to the closest node)
+* Support for remaining pgRouting algorithms
+* Allow dynamic variables in route calculation (such as traffic conditions)

 ## Copyright and license